 HTH recognizes that some students encounter difficulties that hinder their success in school, and that early and deliberate intervention can help increase both student achievement and likelihood of graduation.
-These difficulties have been exacerbated by the COVID-19 pandemic for many students.
-HTH will place an acute focus on students who are below grade level and students who have not made sufficient academic progress during the 2020-21 school year.
+These difficulties have been exacerbated by the COVID-19 pandemic and associated distance learning for many students.
+HTH will place an acute focus on students who are below grade level and students who have not made sufficient academic progress during the 2021-22 school year.